Traffic-Light-Optimization/traffic-light-optimization/README.md

 - You can use 'pip install sumo-rl', this will also install pettingzoo and other dependencies.

 ### Paste the relative path to the network and route files you want to run
-- Within 'Single_Agent_Train.py' and 'Single_Agent_Simulation', replace the net_file and route_file arguments with your corresponsing files.
+- Within 'Single_Agent_Train.py' and 'Single_Agent_Simulation.py', replace the net_file and route_file arguments with your corresponsing files.
 - The example that is currently being used is a single intersection from the nets folder.

 ### For a better explanation of the code, checkout the sumo-rl documentation